Product Giving: A Review of the Market, Business Case and Impacts

 - (Donors, Recipients) Work collaboratively on developing data collection and impact measurement approaches to monitor and quantify the benefits of product giving activities.

 A strategic and operational guide to product giving

 The first ever guide to product giving, coproduced by In Kind Direct and PwC.

-- A decision-making flowchart: setting out on two pages the key steps and decisions necessary to develop a strategic product giving plan.
+The guide also features a decision-making flowchart, setting out on two pages the key steps and decisions necessary to develop a strategic product giving plan.

 This guide is intended to be used by individuals within businesses who would like to, or are already involved in, developing a strategic approach to product giving.
-The guide helps users think through critical considerations and processes required to deliver a successful product giving plan ensuring executive level and senior management support and participation.
+The guide will help you think through critical considerations and processes required to deliver a successful product giving plan ensuring executive level and senior management support and participation.